Our Teach Abroad program in Myanmar is perfect for the adventure traveler looking to make a positive impact on their host community.

 The program has rented accommodation in Yangon in order to provide affordable housing to the teachers on the program.
 You will pay rent if you live in Yangon to live in the program housing, or if the accommodation is full (rare) you will be given assistance in locating accommodation in Yangon or your placement location.
 There are currently two apartments teachers have the option to live in.
 Both are located in a very vibrant, centrally-located and upcoming neighborhood known as Myanigone.
 The apartments are well equipped with single beds, shared bathrooms, air-con, washer, fridge, hot water, and western toilets.

 Myanmar is the largest country in Southeast Asia, and the 40th largest country in the world.
 The Myanmar population is estimated at around 48.3 Million.
-Within the past nine months, tourism has increased at an exponentially.
 It is fast becoming a hotspot for adventure travelers.
 The country is also making major strides towards democracy.

 Though political change is happening slowly, the optimism and anticipation on the faces of the local people is palatable.
 The main languages spoken are Burmese and English, with varying dialects of Burmese spoken throughout the country.